okisetiawan0101/konsultasi-c4tk-api/docs/api_docs/source/includes/_master.md

 Field | Data Type
 --------- | -------
-districtId | The ID of the District
+district_id | The ID of the District

 ## Get All Categories